VideonLabs/liveedge-compute-code-examples/cloud-command-receiver/README.md

 This is a brief example of a Docker container to run on an EdgeCaster and recieve commands from LiveEdge Cloud

-In order to run this example, ensure that you have a Videon device enrolled in LiveEdge Cloud.
+In order to run this example, ensure that you have a Videon device enrolled in LiveEdge Cloud, updated to the latest Cloud Agent.
 This example also makes calls to the LiveEdge Cloud API "commands" endpoint: https://api.videoncloud.com/v1/openapi/html#operation/SendDeviceCommand

 Additionally, you will need to generate a Personal Access Token (PAT) in LiveEdge Cloud, under "Access Tokens": https://videoncloud.com/account